 Patients with diabetes tended to be older, have higher comorbidities, and had more primary care physician visits 2 years before their cancer diagnosis.
-These women were also more likely to live in lower-income neighborhoods.
+These women were also more likely to live in lower income neighborhoods.

 A total of 41.2% of the patients studied were diagnosed with stage I breast cancer; 39.2% with stage II; 14.5% with stage III; and 5.1% with stage IV.

 Prior studies have suggested that diabetics may have both a higher risk of developing cancer and higher mortality from their cancer.
-Although patients with diabetes may not be treated as aggressively due to comorbidities, contributing to a greater cancer mortality rate, the authors of the current study wanted to investigate whether cancer diagnosis at a more advanced stage could also play a part.
+While patients with diabetes may not be treated as aggressively due to comorbidities, contributing to a greater cancer mortality rate, the authors of the current study wanted to investigate whether cancer diagnosis at a more advanced stage could also play a part.

 The study found that women with diabetes had lower rates of annual mammography in the 3 years before their cancer diagnosis.
-However, the association between diagnosis at a more advanced stage and diabetes persisted even among women who did receive consistent mammography screening.
+However, the association between diagnosis at a more advanced breast cancer stage and diabetes persisted even among women who did receive consistent mammography screening.

 Women with diabetes had a 16% higher risk of lymph node metastases and were 16% more likely to have tumors greater than 2 cm.

 “These findings suggest that diabetes may predispose women to more rapidly progressive breast cancers, leading to more advanced-stage disease at diagnosis even if they receive regular screening mammograms,” the study authors wrote.
-They suggested that diabetes may result in decreased sensitivity of mammography due to the association of type II diabetes with obesity.
+The authors suggested that diabetes may result in decreased sensitivity of mammography due to the association of type II diabetes with obesity.